ajmalik56/Gemini-AI-Chatbot/README.md

    streamlit run app.py
    ```

-   The application will be accessible at [http://localhost:8501/](http://localhost:8501/).

 ## Usage

-1. Open your web browser and navigate to [http://localhost:8501/](http://localhost:8501/).
+1. Open your web browser
 2. Enter your message in the chat input box.
 3. Chat with Google Gemini-Pro and view the responses in real-time.